Best Picks ✓ Prices verified March 2026

 Measured irradiance: 100 mW/cm² at 6 inches.
 That’s within 10% of the MitoPRO 1500 at a significantly lower price.
 The LEDs are high-quality, and the beam angle is tight enough to deliver good irradiance at treatment distance.

 Build quality: Solid aluminum construction, though the fit and finish doesn’t quite match Joovv.
-The fans are a touch louder, and the mounting hardware is basic.
-These are minor trade-offs for the price savings.
+The fans are a touch louder — you’ll hear them, but a podcast or music covers it easily.
+The mounting hardware is the weak point; we swapped it out for $8 toggle bolts from the hardware store within the first week.
+The panel itself is excellent.

 What we like